vadimbakaev/flatmap.io/README.md

 stack exec -- yesod devel
 ```

-As your code changes, your site will be automatically recompiled and redeployed to localhost.
+As your code changes, your site will be automatically recompiled and redeployed to http://localhost:3000.

 ## Tests